media-streaming-mesh/msm-deployments/deployments/camera/README.md

 > This repository contains files to deploy a camera app on Media Streaming Mesh (MSM).
 >
-> The deployment consists of a camera that captures video and audio and an MSM node that streams the video and audio to other nodes in the mesh network.
+> The deployment consists of a pod that reaches out to an RTSP camera (using RTSP over TCP) and stores that video to a local RTSP/HLS server, plus K8s services for RTSP and HLS feeds and an ingress to reach the HLS feed.
 >
 > The deployment can run on Kubernetes (K8S) and K3S.